patooworld/PWCloud/How-to-Contribute.md

   <img src='./media/launch_ads.PNG'>

+This will launch and attach to the main renderer process (for code under `src`).
+To debug extensions under the `extensions` folder use the `Debug Renderer and Extension Host processes` launch configuration.

 #### Using the Chrome Developer Tools

 * Run the `Developer: Toggle Developer Tools` command from the Command Palette in your development instance of Azure Data Studio to launch the Chrome tools.